CamiWilliams/MavenDemo/README.md

-core-icon
+Maven Demo
 =========

-See the [component page](http://polymer-project.org/docs/elements/core-elements.html#core-icon) for more information.
+See the [video tutorial](www.youtube.com) for more information.

+See project captura for a detailed readme and project

+Thanks!